thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vrf_name.md

 Optional:

-- `administrative` (String) Administratively apply, for an indefinite period
+- `administrative` (Boolean) Administratively apply, for an indefinite period
-- `on_shutdown` (String) Advertise stub-router prior to full shutdown of OSPF
+- `on_shutdown` (Number) Advertise stub-router prior to full shutdown of OSPF

     |  Format  |  Description  |
     |----------|---------------|
     |  u32:5-100  |  Time (seconds) to advertise self as stub-router  |
-- `on_startup` (String) Automatically advertise stub Router-LSA on startup of OSPF
+- `on_startup` (Number) Automatically advertise stub Router-LSA on startup of OSPF

     |  Format  |  Description  |
     |----------|---------------|